- Read our review guidelines

 This Lasso Kayak Security Cable is designed for sit-on-top recreational kayaks, as it has wider loops than the original Lasso cable to accommodate a wider vessel.
 The loops at either end are 55 inches long and there is 16 feet of ¼ inch galvanized steel cable with a protective vinyl coating.

 This lock can be used to secure your boat to your roof rack or any other stationary object.
-It features a 4 digit combination lock.
+It features a combination lock with four digit code.

 - Built for sit-on-tops – wider loops allow for a better fit on recreational yaks